Dr. Veerasamy talks with the Dallas Morning News and the Associated Press about Coding for Kids

 “We let them play and learn,” Veerasamy said.
 “We’re not really going through a formal lecture.”

-Click here to read about this summers UT Dallas Coding Camps.
+Read about this summer’s UT Dallas Coding Camps.

 Photo by MIKE STONE/special contributor